JesusBarboza1994/JesusBarboza1994/README.md

 ## 💫 About Me:
-🤝 I’m looking for help with projects on Rails, Django, Vue and React<br>🌱 I’m currently learning full stack development<br>
+🤝 I’m looking for help with projects on Rails, Django, Vue and React<br>🌱 I’m currently working as full stack developer<br>

 ## 🌐 Socials: